-- Please have your student use their Future 5 gmail for all college correspondences.
+- Please have your student use their Future 5 Gmail for all college correspondences.

 It will help with their organization and ensure an important email does not get lost or buried in their primary email account.

-- Decide the best way to keep track of what you and your student are learning: Over the next several months, you will both learn a great deal and gather a lot of information-you want to have it all in one easy-to-find place, especially when it comes time to prep for interviews or writing Supplemental Essays
+- Decide the best way to keep track of what you and your student are learning: Over the next several months, you will both learn a great deal and gather a lot of information-you want to have it all in one easy-to-find place, especially when it comes time to prep for interviews or writing supplemental essays.

-- Pick a designated spot: a notebook, file box or accordion folder can keep track of brochures and business cards students may be mailed or pick up at college fairs and school visits.
-This year with COVID-19 most of your visits/interactions with admissions officers will be virtual make an ELECTRONIC file to keep all key information/contacts organized
+- Pick a designated spot: A notebook, file box or accordion folder can keep track of brochures and business cards students may be mailed or pick up at college fairs and school visits.

-- Keep all of your online research in one place: A spreadsheet where the Coach and student can share information they come across is helpful Future 5 has 2 different ones to share with you, choose which one is most comfortable.
+- Keep all your online research in one place: A spreadsheet where the Coach and student can share information, they come across is helpful Future 5 has 2 different ones to share with you, choose which one is most comfortable.
 (Appendix A)

-- Worksheet 1: Deadline Checklist one sheet where all deadlines and application needs can be found
+- Worksheet 1: Deadline Checklist one sheet where all deadlines and application needs can be found.

-- College University Name(s) listed down the side
+- College University Name(s) listed down the side.

 - Application Deadline(s)

 - Applicant Pool (ES, EA, RD, Rolling)

 - Transcript Requested (check when done)

-- Teacher Recommendation(s) Requested? (how many/what type)
+- Teacher Recommendation(s) Requested?
+(How many/what type)

-- Other Recommendations Requested? (how many/what type)
+- Other Recommendations Requested?
+(How many/what type)

 - SAT Optional? (yes/no)

 - Supplemental Essay(s) and Word Count(s)

 - School Visit Date (if possible)

 - College Fair Date

 - Importance of Demonstrated Interest

 - Importance of Interview?

 - Importance of Ethnicity/First Gen status?

 - Admissions Contact Name

-- Notes